lbiernac/ibex-demo-system-labs/lab1.md

 ### 2. Build the Ibex docker container (via WSL)
-Within the ibex-demo-system repository, there is a set of instructions (_container/README.md_) to build the docker container locally.
+Within the ibex-demo-system repository, there is a set of instructions (_container/README.md_) on how to build the docker container locally.
 These steps are repeated here.

-To build the container, navigate to the directory `ibex-demo-system/container` in the Linux terminal and run the following command:
+To build the container, navigate to the directory `ibex-demo-system` in the Linux terminal and run the following command:
 ```bash
 sudo docker build . -t ibex -f container/Dockerfile
 ```